Glenn Maxwell: 2023 Cricket World Cup

 He was named in the Australian fifteen man squad for the 2023 Cricket World Cup.
-During the competition, Maxwell scored the fastest century in Cricket World Cup history, bringing up his century in 40 balls against Netherlands in October.
-He scored 106 runs from 44 balls.
-He played a match-winning knock against Afghanistan scoring 201 runs off 128 balls.
+During the competition, Maxwell scored scored 106 runs from 44 balls to achieve the fastest century in Cricket World Cup history and fourth fastest century in ODIs against Netherlands in October.

-Match-winning innings of 201 vs Afghanistan
+Match-winning innings vs Afghanistan

-Maxwell set a plethora of records during his knock of 201* against Afghanistan in a group stage match of the 2023 Cricket World Cup on 7 November.
+Maxwell set a plethora of records during his knock of 201* against Afghanistan in a group stage match of the 2023 Cricket World Cup on 7 November at the Wankede Stadium in Mumbai.
 He was hailed by fans and critics who insisted that he played out of his skin to help Australia register an unlikely victory after being put on the back foot by Afghanistan early on in the Australian batting innings.
 His ODI innings was also hailed by many as the "greatest ever innings in the history of ODI cricket”.

 Maxwell suffered cramps and injury concerns over the course of his knock.
 He was unable to run during the latter half of his innings and hence developed a strategy with captain Pat Cummins, with whom he was out in the middle, to hit one or two boundaries at the beginning of each over before walking a comfortable one and allowing Cummins to soak up the remaining deliveries the over.
+Cummins would go on to call it “the greatest ODI innings to have ever happened”.
 His double century propelled Australia to a semi-final spot with one game still remaining for Australia in the World Cup.
 Throughout his knock, Maxwell was given several lifelines, first when he faced a hat-trick ball from Azmatullah Omarzai as his first delivery.
 The delivery seamed in towards off-stump, but a small edge ensured that he was not out LBW or bowled, nor did it carry through to the keeper.
 He was later also dropped on 33 by Mujeeb Ur Rahman at short fine leg.